 When branding your website, you don’t want to shove a load of colours at your visitors, it should be obvious how much colour is too much colour, so leaving some whitespace on your web pages is absolutely fine – It actually makes your website appear less cluttered, and helps direct users to your main purpose, the content.

 Choosing a few font typefaces to be used on your website is also a branding choice that you should be thinking about.
 Take a look at Google’s web safe fonts for ideas on fonts that would suit your brand.
 Quick tip: Keep your most legible font as your primary font for the content such as paragraphs, and use your more fancy font for your headings.
 You can see this is what we do with our text body and headings too.
+Using more than two fonts in your website design can result in it looking unprofessional and messy.

 Now, if you haven’t got any branding to start with then this is completely a blank canvas for you to create what you want but keep in mind, every colour has an associated emotion, and every font has its personality.
 There are other branding devices you can use in your website design, check out our guidance on brand archetypes.